jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 ```
 Schema being registered is incompatible with an earlier schema for subject "rides_avro-value", details: [{errorType:'READER_FIELD_MISSING_DEFAULT_VALUE', description:'The field 'vendor_id' at path '/fields/0' in the old schema has no default value and is missing in the new schema', additionalInfo:'vendor_id'}
 ```
 Now if you look at rides_compatible.avsc the types are the same but there is an optional field added.
 Change the name to RideRecord (keep the rides.avsc name to RideRecordPrevious, revert the rides_non_compatible name to RideRecordNonCompatible).
-Add the following to the getRides method in our AvroProducer:
+Revert the VendorId changes back, add the following to the getRides method in our AvroProducer:

 ```java
 .setPuLocationId(Long.parseLong(row[7]))